-Welcome to the website of HGS U3A, the University of the Third Age serving Hampstead Garden Suburb and surrounding areas.
+Welcome to the website of HGS U3A, the University of the Third Age serving Hampstead Garden Suburb and adjoining areas.
 The purpose of the U3A, which is run by volunteers, is for retired and semi-retired people to come together and learn together, not for qualifications, but for its own reward—the sheer joy of discovery.
 It is a non-religious and non-political organization based on principles of self-help learning and mutual aid.

 There are no restrictions on age or range of interests.
 The “third age” is defined as “no longer in full-time employment”.
 Many interest groups meet in members’ homes, others are outdoor pursuits or are held in hired venues during term time only.
 Meet like-minded people and make new friends.